 Grub "back to 28" bug

-Script author: Andrew Dutcher (github: @rhelmot) Concepts presented: unusal target (custom function hooking required), use of exploration techniques to categorize and prune the program's state space
+Script author: Audrey Dutcher (github: @rhelmot) Concepts presented: unusal target (custom function hooking required), use of exploration techniques to categorize and prune the program's state space

 This is the demonstration presented at 32c3.
 The script uses angr to discover the input to crash grub's password entry prompt.